Train the Trainer Master Class: Teaching the Theoretical

 Who is it for?

-It is intended for trainers who have participated in the original Train the Trainer and who are conducting craft skills training they design themselves.
+It is intended for trainers who have participated in the Train the Trainer: Teaching and Presentation Techniques workshop and who are conducting craft skills training they design themselves.
 Trainers must have presented at least three trainings and reported these to the TTF for tracking to be eligible.
-Potential participants will need to submit course outlines for the course they plan to develop along with the application.
+Potential participants will need to submit course outlines for the course they plan to develop to their local to be submitted with the application.

 Is there a cost?